NwayNwayThanHlaing/PetAssistantApp/diary.md

 Next Step:

-- To finish report and do the testings.
+- To finish final project report and conduct the final testings.

 ### Week 8 (10 March 2025)

 Summary:

-- Implemented other users discovery on the map.
+- Implemented user discovery feature on the map.
-- Added message feature to communicate between users
+- Developed user account profile pages and added message feature to communicate between users
 - Created account profile for each user with message button and posts.

 Challenges:

-- To make messaging feature in real time.
+- Achieving real-time messaging functionality and proper synchronization.

 Next Step:

-- To implement chat inbox and chat room.
+- To implement chat inbox and chat room with messaging feature.

 ### Week 6 - 7 (24 February 2025)

 Summary:

-- The veterinary locator feature has been successfully implemented.
+- Implemented the veterinary locator feature with markers based on real-time user geolocation.
-- It displays markers representing each veterinary clinic within the user’s current town, enhancing accessibility to local veterinary services.
+- Successfully displayed markers representing each veterinary clinic within the user’s current location, enhancing accessibility to local veterinary services.

 Challenges: